-In addition to stringent operating standards, TOPS members provide a wealth of safety training to all employees involved in any portion of a visitor’s flight.
+In addition to strict operating standards, TOPS members provide a wealth of safety training to all employees involved in any portion of a visitor’s flight.
 This includes additional safety training for management, flight crew, and ground support staff.

 TOPS Missions & History

-In order to become a member of TOPS the company must have a sightseeing base as a whole or significant part of their operations.
+To become a member of TOPS, a company must have a sightseeing base as a whole or significant part of their operations.
 Any potential member must pass an initial safety audit and then also pass an annual safety audit.
 All current members are required to pass a yearly safety audit as well.
 Higher safety standards and yearly audits have had a significant impact on the helicopter tour industry.
 Statistics show a reduction in accidents and safety concerns industrywide

-For more information on TOPS visit www.topsafety.org
+For more information on TOPS visit www.TOPSsafety.org